dipeshpandya/athletic_sales_analysis/README.md

 #athletic_sales_analysis
-# Sales analysis of atheletic sales
+# Sales Analysis of Athletic Products
 > Analyzing sales data to gain insights into which cities in the U.S. have sold the most athletic wear over two years.

 ## Description